datarefuge/workflow/bagging.md

 # Baggers

+## What do Baggers do?
+- They do some quality assurance on the dataset to make sure the content is correct and corresponds to what was described in the spreadsheet
+- They package the data into a bagit file (or "bag"), which includes basic technical metadata and upload it to final DataRefuge destination.

-- Getting set up as a Bagger
+## Getting set up as a Bagger
   - Apply to become a Bagger
     - By asking your DataRescue guide or by filling out [this form](https://docs.google.com/a/temple.edu/forms/d/e/1FAIpQLSfh9YIFnDrc-Cuc0hTd-U37J3D8xw8K7VXmzWkPs6Y5Q0wfVg/viewform)
     - Skills recommended: in general, Baggers need to have some tech skills and a good understanding of harvesting goals.